R-chard/Stegami/README.md

 Stegami was built during the Stacshack 007 Hackathon ran by the University of St Andrews over a short period of 24 hours, despite having little experience with steganography.
 It was a really interesting idea and we are really proud of what we have accomplished within the time frame.

+## Executable files

+We also provide two executable file for two version of our application.
+The product required JDK.

+* **stegami.exe** - is our first products that will encode a grayscale image with very high quality and small changes to originals files.
+* **stegami-2.0.exe** - provide a way to encode a coloured image, however, the trade back is larger changes (+/- 16 in rgba values) in the original files.